& Leonard J. Shustek Professor of Computer Science, CSE Dept, NYU

 Dean of Engineering and Computer Science, NYU Shanghai

-Professor Ross's current research interests are in data-driven analysis of online social networks and privacy.
+His current research interests are in data-driven analysis of online social networks and privacy.
 He has also worked on peer-to-peer networking, Internet measurement, video streaming, applied probability and Markov decision processes.
-He is an ACM Fellow, IEEE Fellow, recipient of the Infocom 2009 Best Paper Award (1,435 papers submitted), and recipient of 2008 and the 2011 Best Paper Awards for Multimedia Communications (awarded by IEEE Communications Society).
-His work has been featured in the New York Times, NPR, Bloomberg Television, Huffington Post, Fast Company, Ars Technia, and the New Scientist.
+He is the recipient of several prestigious best paper awards and his work has been featured in the mainstream press, including New York Times, NPR, Bloomberg Television, Huffington Post, Fast Company, Ars Technia, and the New Scientist.

-Professor Ross is co-author (with James F. Kurose) of the popular textbook, Computer Networking: A Top-Down Approach Featuring the Internet, published by Addison-Wesley (first edition in 2000, sixth edition 2012).
+He is co-author (with James F. Kurose) of the popular textbook, Computer Networking: A Top-Down Approach Featuring the Internet, published by Pearson (first edition in 2000, seventh edition 2016).
 It is the most popular textbook on computer networking, both nationally and internationally, and has been translated into fourteen languages.
-Excluding introductory programming textbooks, it is the fifth most popular CS textbook overall.
 Professor Ross is also the author of the research monograph, Multiservice Loss Models for Broadband Communication Networks, published by Springer in 1995.

 , which develops voice and video applications for online learning.
-He was the Wimba CEO and CTO during this period.
+He was the Wimba CEO and CTO from 1999 to 2001.
 Wimba was acquired by Blackboard in 2010.
 A personal account of asynchronous voice and the early days of Wimba can be found here

 Professor Ross is fluent in French and has been struggling with Mandarin for several years.